gpremp/Blog-Post-App01/README.md

 The server will run on port no. 8080

 step 6
-open http://localhost:3000/ in your brower to run the app on brower
+open http://localhost:3000/ in your brower to run the app on brower.